appier/graphql-cookbook/README.md

 * mutation.js : Implement mutation.

-### Type definition and basic resolve implementation.
+### Type definition and basic resolve implementation

 - The type, query definiton, and dummy data is located at src/graphql/module/basic.js
 - In this section, we implement a common jointed data structure, and use resolve to build an nested an query for that data structure.